Benjamin Shield, Ph.D.

 Visceral (Organ) Manipulation

-Visceral manipulation is a fascinating and crucial adjunct to bodywork and treating the ‘whole person.’
-Within the scope of this work, my goal is to treat common somatic symptoms that are visceral in origin.
-The work is invaluable in the evaluation, treatment, and prevention of numerous conditions involving digestive, thoracic, pre- and post-pregnancy, and urogenital issues.
-It is essential, as well, to gently evaluate and treat organs and organ systems after trauma, illness, and surgery.
+Visceral manipulation is a fascinating technique and a crucial adjunct to bodywork that focuses on treating the ‘whole person.’
+My goal within this work is to address common somatic symptoms that have a visceral origin.
+This approach is invaluable in the evaluation, treatment, and prevention of numerous conditions involving digestive, thoracic, pre- and post-pregnancy, and urogenital issues.
+It is also essential to gently evaluate and treat organs and organ systems after trauma, illness, and surgery, emphasizing the holistic nature of this practice.

-When digestive disorders are present, the evaluation and treatment of the diaphragm, stomach, small intestines, colon, liver, and gall bladder may be beneficial.
+When digestive disorders are present, evaluating and treating the diaphragm, stomach, small intestines, colon, liver, and gall bladder may be beneficial.
 Some of the common symptoms include:

 • Referred pain patterns